run-ai/docs/docs/Administrator/Researcher-Setup/use-secrets.md

 ## Using Secrets in Run:AI Jobs

-Our goal is to provide Run:AI Jobs with secrets as an input in a secure way.
+Our goal is to provide Run:AI Jobs with secrets as input in a secure way.
 Using the Run:AI command-line, you will be able to pass a reference to a secret that already exists in Kubernetes.

 ## Creating a secret